danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

    Doctor Strange (1970-01-01 00:33:36 +0000)
 ```

 Oooops!
-Seems like the date parsing does not work.
-I TOLD you that we would have
+Seems like the date parsing doesn't work.
+I told you that we would have
 fix this.
 Let's do it.

-## Step 8 - Fix date parsing
+## Fix date parsing

 The problem is that the api uses a different date format than Alamofire expected.
 This can be solved by replacing the `DateTransform`.
 Add a `Date` folder to `Api`